-Out of these 54 applicants, 19 absconded from the procedure, 11 applicants were rejected on the merits at first instance (1 in 2022 and 10 in 2023) and 1 subsequent asylum application was dismissed.
+Out of these 76 applicants, 36 absconded from the procedure, 24 applicants were rejected on the merits at first instance (1 in 2022, 12 in 2023 and 11 in 2024) and 1 subsequent asylum application was dismissed.
 The 4-member family rejected in merits in December 2023 decided not to appeal the negative decision, but to voluntarily return to Russia, which means that their case was also concluded in 2023 but does not fall under the absconding statistics.
-On 31 December 2023, a total of 31 applications of Russian citizens were pending.
-Out these, one application was also rejected by the Asylum Commission, while the Administrative Court did not decide upon the complaints of Russian citizens in 2023.
+Also, two more persons who claimed draft evasion absconded when the procedure reached higher instances.
+On 31 December 2024, a total of 34 applications of Russian citizens were pending.

+Out these, 6 appeals were also rejected by the Asylum Commission and 1 upheld, while the Administrative Court did not decide upon the complaints of Russian citizens in 2023 and 2024, according to the available data delivered through the FoI.